-- are uncomfortable with the risks of an unmanaged investment in option contracts. - are uncomfortable with exposure to the risks associated with the Options. - are uncomfortable with a return that depends upon the performance of the Reference Asset. - are uncomfortable foregoing gains greater than the Capped Return. - are not willing to be subject to a maximum return that is less than the Capped Return, and potentially much less, or a loss that can be greater than the Maximum Loss, if units are purchased at a price above the Inception Value. - are uncomfortable with the risk that you may lose as much as 5% of your principal - are uncomfortable with not receiving any income or periodic distributions. - are uncomfortable with the negative effect of the trust's fees and expenses. - cannot hold the units until the Series Mandatory Dissolution Date. - are considering purchasing units at or near of the Capped Return.
+- are uncomfortable with the risks of an unmanaged investment in option contracts. - are uncomfortable with exposure to the risks associated with the Options. - are uncomfortable with a return that depends upon the performance of the Reference Asset. - are uncomfortable foregoing gains greater than the Capped Return. - are not willing to be subject to a maximum return that is less than the Capped Return, and potentially much less, or a loss that can be greater than the Maximum Loss, if units are purchased at a price above the Inception Value. - are uncomfortable with the risk that you may lose as much as 5% of your principal - are uncomfortable with not receiving any income or periodic distributions. - cannot hold the units until the Series Mandatory Dissolution Date. - are considering purchasing units at or near of the Capped Return.